Orangensaft/AdventOfCode/README.md

-# aoc2022
+# Advent of Code
-Quick and dirty python implementation for Advent of Code 2022.
+Mostly quick and dirty python implementations for Advent of Code.

 **Scripts**